 Students voted to choose the Gator as our official mascot, and picked green, purple, and black as our school colors.
 Gamble’s first graduating class was the Class of 2011.

-Gamble Montessori High School will open the 2019-2020 school year in its new location, the former Mercy High School on Werk Rd.
+Gamble Montessori High School opened the 2019-2020 school year in its new location, the former Mercy High School on Werk Rd.

 Gamble Montessori Facts and Information